 Current or prospective undergraduate students who are interested in the EURO-TAM BA-MA program should contact EURO advisor Katie Lindner and the TAM associate director Dr. Sarah Hutchison as soon as possible, in order to strategically plan their program of study.
 Students should continue to meet with the EURO advisor at least once each semester to track their progress.

 For office locations, see CES Staff.

 Where can the EURO major take you?
-Browse these profiles of TAM students and EURO majors for possible career and academic options.
-Contact us at firstname.lastname@example.org with questions about the major, TAM and professional paths.
+Browse these profiles of EURO majors for possible career and academic options.
+Contact us at firstname.lastname@example.org with questions about the major, the UNC TransAtlantic Masters Program housed at the UNC Center for European Studies, and professional paths.

 EURO CLASS OF ’16

 Why EURO?: Completing the EURO major is one of the best decisions I have made.
 As I student, I was able to take advantage of a range of opportunities offered by the Center – including participating in a week-long Brussels Study Tour – and built relationships with professors, staff, and peers that will continue to help me in the future.
 The EURO major is perfect for anyone passionate in international/European affairs who wants the ability to get to know professors closely while being challenged to create interdisciplinary and interregional connections.